KangyongMa/GVIM/README.md

 - Continuously optimizing professional capabilities and interaction quality
 - Breaking through the inherent static limitations of traditional AI systems

+## 🧬 Key Additions:
+1. **Configuration Section**: Added instructions for setting the file path and managing API usage limits.
+2. **File Path Update**: Explicitly mentioned to update the file path based on the user’s local setup.
+3. **API Usage Limits**: Provided a reminder about API call limits to ensure users are aware and can plan their usage accordingly.

 ## 📋 Requirements

 ### Installation